Introduction To Cosmetic Mole & Skin Lesion Removal

 In come cases a small flattened, pale scar may result due to the removal of pigmented lesions.
 In surgical excision a small scar will result at the surgical site.
 This is normal and with good scar management this can be reduced over time.

-+ ARE MOLE AND SKIN LESION REMOVALS SAFE?
++ ARE THERE ANY RISKS WITH MOLE AND SKIN LESION REMOVALS?

-Yes very safe.
-As with any medical procedures there may be certain risk involved.
-This may include infection from poor wound care after the treatment, an allergic reaction to the anaesthetic or suture material and scarring as mentioned above (especially those to suffer from hypertrophic and keloid scars).
+As with any medical procedures there may be certain risks involved however mole and skin lesion removals are very low risk overal.
+Risks may include infection from poor wound care after the treatment, an allergic reaction to the anaesthetic or suture material and scarring as mentioned above (especially those to suffer from hypertrophic and keloid scars).
 Otherwise the treatment is well tolerated and gives wonderful results.

 + WHAT ARE THE COSTS?